 A clinician trained in pediatric primary care, Thompson worked at an urban, acute care health facility in the neonatal intensive care unit.
 After completing a graduate degree in nursing, she joined Syracuse University’s School of Nursing teaching in the undergraduate and graduate programs with a focus on children and families.
 During this period, Thompson gained further skill in higher education administration through continuing education activities.
 Thompson later maintained a faculty practice in an urban school district’s school health program with a focus on pediatric primary care and population level health challenges within the school district.
-Thompson led the initial accreditation of the BSPH as a standalone baccalaureate program (CEPH 2016) and is the co-leader of the accreditation self-study for our new status as a public health program (BSPH and MPH).
+Thompson led the initial accreditation of the BSPH as a standalone baccalaureate program (CEPH 2016) and initial accreditation as a public health program (CEPH 2022).

 P.M.C.
 SUNY Health Science Center Primary Care, Pediatrics, 1996

 Ph.D.
 Child and Family Studies, Syracuse University, 1990

 M.S.
 Maternal-Child Nursing Syracuse University, Concentration-Nursing Education, Syracuse University

 B.S.
 Nursing, D'Youville College, 1974

 Human health and disease, academic program assessment, curriculum development & design.